mozman/ezdxf/docs/source/dwgmanagement.rst

 Create New Drawings
 -------------------

-.. function:: new(dxfversion='AC1009')
+.. function:: ezdxf.new(dxfversion='AC1009')

     Create a new drawing from a template-drawing.
 The template-drawings are located in a template directory, which resides by default in the *ezdxf* package subfolder `templates`.
-The location of the template directory can be changed by the global option :attr:`ezdxf.options.template_dir`. *dxfversion* can be either ``'AC1009'`` the official DXF version name or ``'R12'`` the AutoCAD release name.
+The location of the template directory can be changed by the global option :attr:`ezdxf.options.template_dir`. *dxfversion* can be either ``'AC1009'`` the official DXF version name or ``'R12'`` the AutoCAD release name (release name works since ezdxf 0.7.4).
     You can only create new drawings for the following DXF versions:

 ======= ========================
 Version AutoCAD Release